Of course, you should start blogging this year (2026) and beyond.

 Social media has become part of our lives and an indispensable marketing tool.

-From politicians, government, schools, institutions, NGOs, and businesses to individuals, everyone uses the social media platform for one thing or another.
+From politicians, government, schools, institutions, NGOs, and businesses to individuals, everyone uses social media platforms for one thing or another.

 At the start, before your SEO efforts start paying off, your business will get most of its traction from social media sites.